simpleinjector/Documentation/source/quickstart.rst

         }
     }

 The **UserController** class depends on the **IUserRepository** and **ILogger** interfaces.
 By not depending on concrete implementations, we can test **UserController** in isolation.
-But ease of testing is just the beginning of all that Dependency Injection gives us.
-It also enables, for example,  us to design highly flexible systems that can be completely composed in one specific location (often the startup path) of the application.
+But ease of testing is only one of a number of things that Dependency Injection gives us.
+It also enables us, for example, to design highly flexible systems that can be completely composed in one specific location (often the startup path) of the application.

 Introducing Simple Injector
 ---------------------------